MostafaAtef96/the_complete_app_by_appbrewery/README.md

 * How to loop through code using Dart for and for-in loops.
 * How to use Cupertino Widgets in your app.
 * How to check the platform your app is being run on to customise the UI for that platform.
-* Revise previous concepts by completing the challenges.
+* And you'll revise previous concepts by completing the challenges.

 ### Notes
 * App Icon was downloaded from pngtree.com